After The Sea is a project that came about through a mixture of complete chance, and total inevitability.

 I have since felt compelled to make sure this film becomes an actuality.
 It is a film that covers relationships, suicide, grief, love, feeling lost, feeling alone and being sick on a dog.

 At the beginning of this self-satisfied ramble, I wrote that After The Sea came about through a combination of chance and inevitability.
 I have no doubt that if I hadn’t have sat down in Brighton that day, with a beer and a scribbled note from six months ago, that film would never have been written.
 It’s a completely non-manufactured time capsule, a writing experience I doubt I will ever encounter again.
 On the other hand, its inevitability comes through every experience that lead to its simultaneous conception and birth.
-That story, the seeds of which were planted on a miserable walk in North Norfolk, through to my mum’s birthday and ending in a pub in Brighton, was always going to come out, in whatever form… and it did.
+That story, the seeds of which were planted on a miserable walk in North Norfolk, through to my mum’s birthday and ending in a pub in Brighton, was always going to come out, in whatever form, and it did.

-After The Sea was shot in Sheringham in May 2017, with pickups in July and December (due to a classic bit of English weather!), we finished the cut in London in February 2018, the grade in March and it was mastered at NFTS's studios in early April.
+After The Sea was shot in Sheringham in May 2017, with pickups in July and December (due to a classic bit of English weather), we finished the cut in London in February 2018, the grade in March and it was mastered at NFTS's studios in early April.

 We've held two screenings for cast, crew, close friends and invited industry guests, both fundraising for Samaritans.
 We will be using this film to spearhead further events, alongside a general campaign to raise money and awareness for similar mental health/suicide charities and causes.

 After The Sea is not about Sam, nor is it about me, nor is it directly about suicide.
-It focuses on the aftermath and affect of suicide on those left behind and the cycle of grief it perpetuates.
+It focuses on the aftermath and affect of suicide on those left behind and the cycle of mental illness it perpetuates.
 It’s about relationships and break ups and if nothing else, it is a heartbroken romantic’s love letter to love, fate & a man I still consider a brother, even if he won’t be around to see it.